Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 17. The Brutalist Mono Hero

 A hero set entirely in a monospace face, with no images, no decoration, no color other than ink and paper.
 The composition is a wall of text, often dense, occasionally flush against the viewport edges with no padding.
-The brand name is a heading, the rest is a series of declarative statements set as a numbered list or as a continuous paragraph.
-The aesthetic is web-1.0 academic page meets contemporary brutalist design.
+The brand name is a heading, the rest is a series of declarative statements set as a numbered list or continuous paragraph.
+The aesthetic is web-1.0 academic page meets contemporary brutalism.

 When it works: developer tools, indie technical products, terminal-adjacent software, opinionated SaaS, programming languages, infrastructure, low-level tools.
-Also works as a deliberate counter-statement against the prevailing design monoculture for any product whose audience values the gesture.
+Also a deliberate counter-statement against the monoculture for any product whose audience values the gesture.

 <section class="bg-[#F8F5EE] text-[#1A1A1A] font-mono min-h-screen p-8 max-w-3xl">